 Fiona has a long term relationship with and commitment to developing a school in Tanzania and in inspiring young people to partner support projects in that region of Africa.
 Since becoming a Member of Parliament Fiona has also led teams of business advisers during her summer vacations to Rwanda and Burundi over several years to help build the capacity of businesses there to trade and so create jobs and promote economic growth and development.

-Since entering Parliament Fiona has focussed there on championing individual freedoms and human rights, both in this country and abroad.
+During her time as a Member of Parliament Fiona focused on championing individual freedoms and human rights, both in this country and abroad.
 Fiona has been a member of Parliament’s International Development Select Committee for several years and currently chairs the Parliamentary sub-committee overseeing the Independent Commission on Aid Inspections.
-She serves on the Parliamentary Joint-Committee on Human Rights.
+Up to this election period, she has served on the Parliamentary Joint-Committee on Human Rights.
 She is also Chair of the Conservative Party Human Rights Commission, an appointment made by the then-Prime Minister.
 An example of a Parliamentary speech by Fiona Bruce on these issues can be found here.
-Fiona is a Co-Chair of the All-Party Parliamentary Group for North Korea and seeks to highlight the plight and suffering of the many millions of people there.
+Fiona has also, for the past few years, been a Co-Chair of the All-Party Parliamentary Group for North Korea and seeks to highlight the plight and suffering of the many millions of people there.
 Fiona has written and spoken extensively on this issue, and an example can be found here.
 You can find out more about Fiona's work in Parliament here.

 On transport issues, which Fiona recognises are extremely important to her constituents, she successfully worked to obtain over £45m of Government funding to the Congleton Link-Road and funding for improvements to Junction 17 at Sandbach - more work on which she is pressing for - and working with Cheshire East Council has effectively obtained over £1m funding from the Government for the creation of a business case, now completed, to argue for a Middlewich Bypass.
 See here for just one of her calls in Parliament for this.
 Fiona has clearly voiced her opposition to the HS2 rail proposals, which she has described as being “an inordinately expensive potential burden on my constituents without any justifiable business case in the current economic climate”.
 She has never voted for any Government motion for HS2.
 As a Member of the All-Party Parliamentary Group on Highways Maintenance, she campaigned for more Government funding to improve local roads and mend potholes in her constituency of Congleton, and in the year 2015-16 Cheshire East Council received £10.5m to do this, which has resulted in local roads being amongst the best repaired in the country.
 Fiona has worked for years campaigning for the re-opening of Middlewich Railway Station to passengers.